 Under both Labor and Liberal governments, public housing waiting and transfer lists in NSW have grown out of control.

 People who live in public housing face on-going challenges around safety issues, maintenance and redevelopment of their homes.
 Many public housing tenants live with leaking roofs, broken stoves, mould, bed bugs and dodgy plumbing.
 Simple measures to improve safety are often ignored.
 Too much public housing, especially in our inner-city areas, is being sold off to developers for them to profit from.
+NSW Land and Housing plans to privatise 70% of the proposed redevelopments in the public housing estates in Waterloo and South Eveleigh and in the proposed new housing development at 600 Elizabeth Street, Redfern using their 'Communities Plus' formula which is based on a zero cost and often surplus generation by 'redeveloping' public housing estates and public land for a mix of public and private dwellings.

 We are calling on the NSW Government to: